DEF-TRUE/Product_Sales-Analysis-with-Database--SQL/README.md

-HELLO THIS IS A DATABASE OF PEOPLES SALES😀.
+HELLO THIS IS A DATABASE OF PRODUCTS SALES😀.
 BEFORE MAKING UNDERSTANDING WHY IT IS IMPORTANT I WOULD LIKE TO ADD SOME THINGS ABOUT IT